benmariner99/me-239-intro-to-data-science/_sources/lecture13/fitting-the-bernoulli.md

 Note that $\sum_{i=1}^Nx_i$ is the number of successes in $N$ experiments.
 Similarly, $N - \sum_{i=1}^Nx_i$ is the number of failures in $N$ experiments.

-Want to find the maximum likelihood estimator of the parameter $\theta$.
+We want to find the maximum likelihood estimate of the parameter $\theta$.
 Just like before, we will maximize the logarithm of the likelihood:

 $$